babel/website/docs/v8-migration.md

   ```
   The syntax is the same, but you will need to rewrite your decorator functions.
 The spec repo provides [comparison between the latest version and the `2018-09` version](https://github.com/tc39/proposal-decorators#comparison-with-the-previous-stage-2-decorators-proposal).
 You can already migrate since Babel 7.22.0, using the `"version": "2023-05"` option of `@babel/plugin-proposal-decorators`.

-  Although Babel 8 still supports the `legacy` version, it is advisable to migrate to the `2023-05` version as well: Both Babel 8 and TypeScript 5.0 support the `2023-05` version, while there are [a few behaviour differences](https://github.com/babel/babel/issues/8864#issuecomment-688535867) in the `legacy` version between Babel and `tsc`'s implementation.
+  Although Babel 8 still supports the `legacy` version, it is advisable to migrate to the `2023-05` version regardless: both Babel 8 and TypeScript 5.0 support the `2023-05` version, while there are [a few behaviour differences](https://github.com/babel/babel/issues/8864#issuecomment-688535867) in the `legacy` version between Babel and `tsc`'s implementation.

 ## Compilation Changes